pgeu/pgeu-system/docs/confreg/integrations.md

 ### Mastodon

-The Twitter integration has one Messaging Provider mapping to one Mastodon account, thereby giving a conference series it's own Mastodon account, but having conferences in it share (by default).
+The Mastodon integration has one Messaging Provider mapping to one Mastodon account, thereby giving a conference series it's own Mastodon account, but having conferences in it share (by default).